ctu-mrs/ctu-mrs.github.io/docs/simulation/howto.md

 The running simulation consists of several steps, which are usually **automated** using a **tmuxinator** script.
 Here we will describe each step required to make the drone fly.

-## Attention please

-> :warning: **Following commands are not meant to be issued manually.**
+:warning: **Attention please: Following commands are not meant to be issued manually.**

->
-> Typically, we automate all of it; please follow to the end of this page for more info.
+* Typically, we automate all of it; please follow to the end of this page for more info.

 ## 1. running the Gazebo simulator